Go Back

 Method

-2. Mash the cooked chana dal in a mixing bowl.
-In a pan over medium heat, add the mashed dal and ½ cup of jaggery, stirring continuously for 5-7 minutes until the mixture thickens.
+2. Once the chana dal is cooked, mash it to a smooth consistency in a mixing bowl.
+Place the mashed dal in a pan over medium heat, adding ½ cup of jaggery.
+Stir continuously for about 5-7 minutes until the mixture thickens and starts to pull away from the pan edges.

-3. Remove from heat and stir in 2 tablespoons of ghee, ½ cup of grated coconut, ½ teaspoon of cardamom powder, ¼ teaspoon of nutmeg powder, and saffron if using.
-Mix until combined.
+3. Remove the thickened filling from heat and stir in 2 tablespoons of ghee, ½ cup of grated coconut, ½ teaspoon of cardamom powder, ¼ teaspoon of nutmeg powder, and a pinch of saffron if using.
+Mix thoroughly until well combined.

 Nutrition